 What happens after my hearing?

-Should an EA be issued, a copy of the EA will be provided to the stated authorised mental health service to carry out an assessment within seven (7) days.
+Should an Examination Authority be issued, a copy of the Authority will be provided to the stated authorised mental health service to carry out an assessment within 7 days.
 The Tribunal is not responsible for carrying out the assessment.
 The Applicant may be contacted by the authorised mental health service if further information or assistance is required.

 If the Applicant would like to know the reasons for the Tribunal’s decision, they can request a written statement of reasons.
 You will find further information on how to request statement of reasons on the back of the decision notice or alternatively the Tribunal office can be contacted.

-The Tribunal’s decision regarding an Application for EA cannot be appealed.
+The Tribunal’s decision regarding an Application for Examination Authority cannot be appealed to the Mental Health Court.
 However, a new Application can be submitted for consideration.